simonmichael/hledger/hledger/hledger.m4.md

 % _author_
 % _monthyear_

-m4_dnl Quick hledger m4 intro:
-m4_dnl  .m4.md are hledger docs source, processed with m4 to generate markdown. m4_dnl  Lines beginning with m4_dnl are comments. m4_dnl  Words enclosed in underscores are macros, defined in doc/common.m4. m4_dnl  Macro arguments are enclosed in ().
-Text literals are enclosed in {{}}. m4_dnl  Macros may depend on command line flags, configured in Shake.hs.
+m4_dnl Quick hledger docs editing intro: m4_dnl  .m4.md are hledger docs source, processed with m4 to generate markdown. m4_dnl  Lines beginning with m4_dnl are comments. m4_dnl  Words enclosed in underscores are macros, defined in doc/common.m4. m4_dnl  Macro arguments are enclosed in ().
+Text literals are enclosed in {{}}. m4_dnl  Macros may depend on command line flags, configured in Shake.hs. m4_dnl  In Emacs markdown-mode S-TAB cycles visibility, TAB toggles one section.

 m4_dnl Show these first headings only in man pages:
 _man_({{